AryaaSk/Learn/Maths Derivers/readme.md

 manim -pql script.py Main
 ```

+This step can also be completd via ChatGPT.

 ## Create narrations
 This can be done with 11Labs using a script such as this one.